Table of Contents

 To thrive in a tech-driven world, individuals and businesses should:

-- Invest in Sustainability: Choose technologies that align with environmental goals.
+- Invest in sustainability: Choose technologies that align with environmental goals.

 The Role of Society in Shaping Technology’s Future

-By 2030, technology is projected to significantly contribute $15.7 trillion to the global economy (PwC), underscoring its transformative potential.
+By 2030, technology is projected to contribute $15.7 trillion to the global economy (PwC), underscoring its transformative potential.

 Conclusion